Pellotech/Rude-remindersapp/replit.md

 The Rude Daily Reminder App is a full-stack application designed to deliver daily reminders with a humorous, "rude" twist.
 It transforms standard reminders into brutally honest, motivational notifications, allowing users to adjust the rudeness level.
 The project, initially a web application, has been successfully converted into native iOS and Android mobile apps using Capacitor.
 Key features include photo/video attachments, historical motivational quotes, voice character selection, cross-platform synchronization, and rich native mobile notifications.
 The business vision is to provide a unique, engaging reminder experience that blends humor with motivation, offering a distinct alternative in the productivity app market.

 ## Recent Changes (November 6, 2025)
-- **iOS UI/UX Improvements**: Enhanced mobile experience with three key improvements
+- **iOS UI/UX Improvements**: Enhanced mobile experience with four key improvements
   - iOS Status Bar: Fixed safe-area padding for both free and premium versions to prevent header overlap
+  - Header Spacing: Added visual breathing room below status bar using calc(env(safe-area-inset-top, 0px) + 0.5rem)
   - Swipe Animation: Smoothed swipe-to-delete with spring-like cubic-bezier easing (0.34, 1.56, 0.64, 1)
   - Sound Effects: Added audio feedback for completed (upward chime) and not-accomplished (downward tone) actions
   - Audio Implementation: Shared AudioContext prevents memory leaks and handles iOS suspended state properly